apache/incubator-baremaps/map/README.md

 ## Editing the tileset

-The configuration format used in the `tileset.json` file extends the [TileJSON specification](https://github.com/mapbox/tilejson-spec/tree/master/2.2.0).
+The configuration format used in the `tileset.js` file extends the [TileJSON specification](https://github.com/mapbox/tilejson-spec/tree/master/2.2.0).
-Simply put, it adds in the ability to describe the `vector_tiles` and their content with SQL queries that follow the Postgis dialect.
+Simply put, it adds in the ability to describe the `vector_tiles` and their content with SQL queries that follow the PostGIS dialect.

 ```
 {